 Vaxcyte to Host Webcast and Conference Call to Discuss Topline Results from the Phase 1/2 Proof-of-Concept Study of VAX-24 Being Investigated for the Prevention of Invasive Pneumococcal Disease in Adults

-/EIN News/ -- SAN CARLOS, Calif., Oct.
-23, 2022 (GLOBE NEWSWIRE) -- Vaxcyte, Inc. (Nasdaq: PCVX), a clinical-stage vaccine innovation company engineering high-fidelity vaccines to protect humankind from the consequences of bacterial diseases, today announced it will hold a webcast and conference call tomorrow, October 24, 2022, at 8:00 a.m.
-Eastern Time to provide topline results from its Phase 1/2 proof-of-concept study evaluating the safety, tolerability and immunogenicity of VAX-24, the Company’s investigational 24-valent pneumococcal conjugate vaccine (PCV), in healthy adults aged 18-64.
+SAN CARLOS, Calif., Oct.
+23, 2022 (GLOBE NEWSWIRE) -- Vaxcyte, Inc. PCVX, a clinical-stage vaccine innovation company engineering high-fidelity vaccines to protect humankind from the consequences of bacterial diseases, today announced it will hold a webcast and conference call tomorrow, October 24, 2022, at 8:00 a.m.
+Eastern Time to provide topline results from its Phase 1/2 proof-of-concept study evaluating the safety, tolerability and immunogenicity of VAX-24, the Company's investigational 24-valent pneumococcal conjugate vaccine (PCV), in healthy adults aged 18-64.

 Those who would like to participate may access the live webcast here, or register in advance for the teleconference here.
 A live webcast of the conference call will also be available on the investor relations page of the Vaxcyte corporate website at www.vaxcyte.com.
 After the live webcast, the event will remain archived on the Vaxcyte website for 30 days.